MosesOchieng/Cartoon-City/README.md

 Website is divided into frontend where the user interacts first with the homepage that is informational and offers instruction to the user on how to navigate the website.
 Concepts applied :
-~ Africa's Talking website API for usssd registration for Jua Kali artisans.
+~ Africa's Talking website API for ussd registration for Jua Kali artisans.
 ~ MPESA DARAJA for Lipa Na Mpesa Integration to pay for premium plans as a registered user.
 ~ Web scrapping with python to enable pulling of job notifications.
 ~csv to save the information scrapped